- What are the symptoms of Testosterone Deficiency Syndrome?

 Testogel – 16.2 mg/g Testosterone in gel.
 This form is applied daily directly to the skin.
 A pump of Testogel generally lasts a month and costs £70.

 Both of these options are testosterone based and may suppress fertility.
-Other options like clomiphene citrate or Human Chorionic Gonadotropin can also be persued for those interested in preserving fertility.
+Other options like clomiphene citrate or Human Chorionic Gonadotropin can also be pursued for those interested in preserving fertility.

 Many other options are available.
 Please speak with your doctor if you have problems with your current treatment plan or are interested in other options.